HIPAA Compliant Healthcare App Development: 10 Most Critical Steps to Take

 Figure 1.
 Healthcare data breaches of 500 or more records

-The evidence above shows that digital transformation comes along with various security challenges.
-Companies working on app development cannot avoid HIPAA compliant healthcare app and cybersecurity services.
-In other words, if you intend to develop a video conferencing app that will work with patient data at some point, from the get-go, you need HIPAA compliance and strong cybersecurity measures.
-Furthermore, Harvard Business Review suggests cybersecurity is much more than a mere tech issue; it is the future of digitization in any given industry.
+The evidence above shows that digital transformation in healthcare comes along with various security challenges.
+Companies working on app development cannot avoid HIPAA and secure communication services.
+In other words, if you intend to develop a HIPAA-compliant messaging app that will work with protected health information at some point, from the get-go, you need HIPAA compliance and strong healthcare security measures.

 Basics and Foundations

-HIPAA compliant healthcare app works with several key aspects of the principle.
-To understand what HIPAA is, you need to understand its constituents.
-In such a case, the starting point of HIPAA is its rules:
+HIPAA-compliant healthcare software works with several key aspects of the principle.
+To understand the HIPAA security landscape, you need to understand its constituents.
+In such a case, the starting point consists of the HIPAA regulations:

-These are foundational elements of the HIPAA Act.
-The rules are regulated and enforced by the Office for Civil Rights (OCR) in the United States Department of Health and Human Services (HHS).
-If you want to know more about HIPAA or have some compliance concerns in mind, you can always look through HHS’ massive library.
+These are foundational elements of the HIPAA act.
+The rules are regulated and enforced by the Office for Civil Rights (OCR) in the US Department of Health and Human Services (HHS).

-• PHI is linked to any individually identifiable data.
+• Protected health information (PHI) is linked to any individually identifiable data.
 That includes any personal health information.
 There are 18 key PHI identifiers to consider.

-• Covered Entities are people and all associated with the provision of healthcare services.
+• Covered Entities are people and all associated with the provision of medical services.
 These can consist of healthcare providers and healthcare plans.

-• Business Associates are subcontractors for a particular covered entity that includes admitting PHIs.
-These correspond to Covered Entities with legally binding commitments and work via business associate contracts.
+• Business Associates are subcontractors for a particular Covered Entity that involves admitting PHIs.
+These are linked to Covered Entities with legally binding commitments and work via a signed BAA to handle patient data.

-These principles establish the core of the HIPAA compliant healthcare app.
-Respectively, keeping all the basics in mind, you need to know where to apply the HIPAA Act in software development.
+Respectively, keeping all the principles in mind, you need to know where the HIPAA act should be applied in software development.

 Plunging further, several types of healthcare apps must adhere to the HIPAA rule.
-Plan your HIPAA compliant healthcare app in any of these categories.
+So, you need to plan your HIPAA compliance if your app is in any of these categories.

 Telehealth